 Another common mistake is to analyze or compare images at the pixel level (pixel peeping), especially when comparing images with different resolutions.

 At that level of detail, the image with lower resolution (larger cells) will look more homogeneous locally: less tonal variability between nearby points.

-For the image with higher resolution (smaller cells) the nearby points will appear with a greater tonal variability, but on the other hand there are more points that give more information about the scene.
+The nearby points will appear more significant tonal variability for the image with higher resolution (smaller cells).
+Still, on the other hand, more points give more information about the scene.

-What is known as sensitivity or simply ISO value is a ‘trick’ that gives us a further degree of flexibility in digital sensors.
+What is known as sensitivity or simply ISO value is a ‘trick’ that gives us a different degree of flexibility in digital sensors.

 Raising ISO in a chamber corresponds to an amplification of the electrical signal collected by each cell.

 You can also see it as a scale change of the container that stores those electrons generated by the cell (electrons generated by photons)